 01: Are these characters you embody real or fictional aspects of yourself?

-02: Why did you leave theater for photography?
+02: Why did you leave the theater for photography?

 03: Does living in Shanghai influence your work?

 Mang: Shanghai is too impulsive and noisy for me.
 Most of my work is very introverted and private, even with a sense of exclusion at times.
 This is very much me, like I live in the greater Shanghai environment.
 In Shanghai I’m weak and young, it’s better to feel lonely and humble.
 This is what I need.

 04: Any other art forms you are exploring?

 Mang: I like painting, although I draw bad.
 I still like to.